Security

 - Verify addresses: Always verify contract addresses from official sources

-- Monitor positions: Watch your queue positions for fills
+- Monitor positions: Watch queue positions for fills

 - Understand the risks: This is experimental software